Best General Liability Insurance Companies for Small Businesses in Connecticut

 On The Hartford's site

-The Hartford tops MoneyGeek's Connecticut general liability rankings on affordability and coverage options.
+The Hartford tops MoneyGeek's Connecticut general liability rankings for affordability and coverage options.
 Connecticut businesses pay 15% below the state benchmark on average, with professional services like tech and education paying more than 20% less.
-Its local agent network supports strong claims handling and policy management, with in-state agents consistently outperforming national call centers on response time.
+The Hartford's local agent network delivers reliable claims handling and policy management, with in-state agents outperforming national call centers on response time.

-The tradeoff is quote speed.
-The Hartford's detailed risk review process takes longer than competitors, which makes it a poor fit for businesses that need coverage quickly.
+Quote speed is the tradeoff.
+The Hartford's detailed risk review takes longer than most competitors, making it a poor fit for businesses that need coverage the same day.

 Where The Hartford works best: